-The appointment, compensation and oversight of the work of any registered public accounting firm employed by the College.
-The Audit Committee should meet annually with the College's audit firm to review and discuss the financial reports and related audit activities.

-- 2. Establishment of procedures for: - a.
+- The appointment, compensation and oversight of the work of any registered public accounting firm employed by the College.
+The Audit Committee should meet annually with the College's audit firm to review and discuss the financial reports and related audit activities. - 2.
+Establishment of procedures for: - a.
 The receipt, retention and processing of complaints received by the College regarding accounting, internal controls and auditing matters. - b.
 The confidential, anonymous submission by employees regarding financial improprieties.
-All provisions of the Confidential Reporting policy found in 02.07.00 apply to this section.
+[If "Whistleblower Protection Policy" is added to Manual, it should be crossreferenced here.]

-Section 302\ - Certification - The President and Executive Vice President of Finance and Administrative Services shall provide written representations to the auditor that:
+Section 302\ - Certification - The President and Vice President of Administrative Services shall provide written representations to the auditor that: